Renee88/reflix-movies-app/README.md

 - A simple add user button
 - User based movie rental.

+### Home screen

+![](/screenshots/Home.png)

+### User catalog

+![](/screenshots/UserCatalog.png)

+### Rented movies

+![](/screenshots/RentedMovies.png)

 ## Future features
 - Sign up through a full sign up screen, instead of the simple add user button.
 - MySQL will be used to manage movie rent per user, instead of local storage.
 - Serve a broader and non-hardcoded list of movies, using a suitable api.

-## Home screen

-![](/screenshots/Home.png)

-## User catalog

-![](/screenshots/UserCatalog.png)

-## Rented movies

-![](/screenshots/RentedMovies.png)